-Florida law sets certain criteria for determining if a crash is serious.
-If your injuries meet these criteria, you are eligible to file a claim for additional compensation.
-Under this law, serious injuries include:
+Florida personal injury law sets certain criteria for determining if car accidents are serious.
+If your injuries meet these criteria, you are eligible to file a claim for additional damages.
+Under this law, “serious injury” includes:

 When we review your case, we can quickly determine if we need to investigate further to see if your medical records confirm you meet the serious injury threshold.
 If you do, we can collect evidence to prove the other driver caused your crash and file an insurance claim based on that driver’s auto liability policy.

-If the insurer fails to award you the compensation you deserve, you may be able to sue the driver personally.
+If the insurer fails to award you damages, you may be able to sue the driver personally.

-Yes, a car accident lawyer will deal with the insurance companies for you.
-If you were injured in a car accident, you will likely receive a call from the other driver’s insurance company.
+Yes, a personal injury attorney will deal with the insurance companies for you.
+If you were injured in a car accident, you will likely receive a call from the other driver’s insurance.
 Insurance adjusters are fully trained to negotiate from the first phone call and will be looking to protect the insurance company.
 Anything you say to an insurance adjuster can be taken out of context and used against you regarding payment of your claim.

-These issues, and many more, are why having a car accident lawyer by your side can be beneficial to your case.
-Your car accident lawyer will be able to handle the following issues with your insurance company on your behalf:
+These issues, and many more, are why having an attorney by your side can be beneficial to your case.
+Your car accident attorney will be able to handle the following issues with your insurance on your behalf:

 - Calculate the full value of your losses due to the car accident